rBrenick/script-tree/README.md

 </pre>

+If you work in a studio / with multiple people, I would recommend pointing the folder at a network path so it's easier to access scripts from any machine.

 Special Thanks to Niels Vaes for adding some convenience stuff to this tool, and throwing me some good feature ideas.